jaragont/orchestration-workshop/_posts/2024-01-06-asyncio-intro.md

 ## Coroutines and `asyncio`

-Coroutines in Python are methods that allow _cooperative multi-tasking_; a type of multi-tasking where the coroutines voluntarily yield control to other coroutines, as opposed to having a scheduler context-switch between them involuntarily, like it would with threads.
+Coroutines in Python are methods that allow _cooperative multi-tasking_; a type of multi-tasking where the coroutines voluntarily yield control to other coroutines.
+Contrast this with preemptive multitasking, where a scheduler context-switches between different tasks or threads of execution involuntarily.
-Coroutines can, therefore, be entered, exited and resumed at many different but deterministic points [1].
+Coroutines can be entered, exited and resumed at many different but deterministic points [[1]](https://docs.python.org/3/glossary.html#term-coroutine).

-Coroutines can be defined using the keyword `async def` statement, and may contain synchronisation keywords like `await` and `yield` [1].
+Coroutines can be defined using the keyword `async def`, and may contain synchronisation keywords like `await` and `yield` [[1]](https://docs.python.org/3/glossary.html#term-coroutine).

 `asyncio` is a popular library for writing concurrent IO-bound code using the `async`/`await` syntax.
-It allows you to schedule and run Python coroutines concurrently on an event loop, perform network IO, distribute tasks via queues and synchronise concurrent code [2].
+It allows you to schedule and run Python coroutines concurrently on an event loop, perform network IO, distribute tasks via queues and synchronise concurrent code [[2]](https://docs.python.org/3/library/asyncio.html).

+- `await <awaitable>`: tells a coroutine to yield control while it awaits for the `<awaitable>`, like another coroutine, to finish executing
+- `async def`: defines a coroutine function

 ## Using Coroutines